-Impress your guests with this stunning Kamaboko Fish Cake with Salmon Roe appetizer recipe!
-Putting these beautiful bites together is so much easier than it looks.
-They can be enjoyed as part of a Japanese New Year’s dishes (Osechi Ryori) or a holiday hors d’oeuvre.
+Impress your guests with this stunning and easy Kamaboko Fish Cake with Salmon Roe recipe!
+Enjoy these beautiful kamaboko appetizers as part of your Osechi Ryori spread for Japanese New Year or as hors d’oeuvres at your next party.

 Whether you need just one more dish for your lacquered jubako (square bento box) to complete Osechi Ryori (Japanese New Year’s Food) or want a quick hors d’oeuvre before serving the main dish, this Kamaboko Fish Cake with Salmon Roe will definitely surprise your guests with its pretty appearance.